verifytas/verifytas/README.md

 # verifytas

-Hello, everyone
+Hello, everyone!

-Just yoon-il's repository
+This is just yoon-il's repository

-This is just for test version
+Only for test version